 Welcome to London & The Cotswolds

 Originally settled by the Romans nearly 2,000 years ago, London is rich with both history and tradition.
 Today, London is the largest city in Western Europe with a population of over 7 million people, and yet in some ways, life still goes on as it has for centuries.
-Britain’s monarchs have been crowned here since the coronation of William the Conqueror on Christmas day in 1066!
+Since the coronation of William the Conqueror on Christmas day in 1066, Britain’s monarchs have been crowned here.

 This historic city is the setting for countless works of literature, boasts a myriad of galleries and museums, and is one of the major music capitals of the world.
 Fantastic performance opportunities abound for you and your group in this culturally rich and diverse city.

-Enjoy a concert tour of London and the Cotswolds, and let yourself by immersed in all that the United Kingdom has to offer as you share your music with local people.
+Enjoy a concert tour of London and the Cotswolds.
+Immerse your ensemble in all that the United Kingdom has to offer as you share your music with local people.

 Depart North America for London, England.

 Welcome to the UK!
 Board your motor coach and enjoy an introduction to London and the United Kingdom with your Music Contact International tour manager on a guided visit to Windsor Castle en route from the airport to central London.

 Continue to London this afternoon and check in to your London hotel.
 Pass such sites as the Tower Bridge en route to the hotel.
 After check in, a rehearsal can be arranged at the hotel.